 As you’d expect, with much of the British Isles bathed in early summer sunshine, solar power accounted for a fair bit of this, with nearly a quarter of the power being consumed by us Brits coming from the sun during this coal-free period.
 This was accompanied by a similar amount of energy coming from wind farms and nuclear power plants, whereas gas usage was slightly higher at nearly a third.
 The final piece in the energy supply jigsaw came from biofuel that was burned at a power station in Yorkshire.

-Only last week, we saw the latest record of a 55-hour stint of a coalless UK, but this was beaten by an unrivalled period of 76 hours only this week (the run came to an end on Tuesday 24th April 2018 at 1 pm).
+2018 first saw a new record of a 55-hour stint of a coal-less UK, but this was beaten by an unrivalled period of 76 hours shortly afterwards (the run came to an end on Tuesday 24th April 2018 at 1 pm).
 For all you geeks out there, you can track current and future coal usage on the MygridGB website, which has an up to date chart of coal usage.

 Wind, solar and Gas

 Over the last decade or so, we’ve seen substantial investment in wind and solar farms and this is likely to continue.
 It needs to if the October 2025 target of a coal-free UK is to be achieved.
-There are already plans to close 2 of the 8 remaining coal-fired power stations this year and it’s hoped that the remaining 6 will all close (or be adapted for new use) well before the 2025 deadline.
+Similar to what happened with Battersea Power Station, plans to close all remaining coal-fired power stations continue and it’s hoped that any remaining ones will be either be closed or adapted for new use prior to the 2025 deadline.

 Due to the now well known ‘carbon tax’ hitting the coal industry hard, alternatives such a wind and solar power are proving more of an attractive option for big investors.
-Of course, whilst gas energy is far from being pollution free, it’s still far cheaper than coal when it comes to heating our homes.
+Of course, whilst gas energy is far from being pollution-free, it’s still far cheaper than coal when it comes to heating and lighting our homes.
 The only problem with this is that the UK relies heavily on imported gas supplies from other countries, leaving us at the mercy of fluctuating global energy prices.